jnozzi/cocoadev.com/markdown/NSPreferences.md

 @end

 Also since _currentSessionPreferenceViews and _masterPreferenceViews were added in 10.3, leaving those allocs out in your custom override init method will allow your code to work in 10.2 and 10.3.
-General/NSPreferences seems to allocate these lazily. --General/TimothyHatcher
+NSPreferences seems to allocate these lazily. --TimothyHatcher

 ----

-If you want to avoid stuff that isn't officially allowed for use by Apple (it looks like General/NSPreferences is private), you can also use my General/UKPrefsPanel class, which does something similar when combined with General/NSUserDefaults.
+If you want to avoid stuff that isn't officially allowed for use by Apple (it looks like NSPreferences is private), you can also use my UKPrefsPanel class, which does something similar when combined with NSUserDefaults.
 Not quite as advanced, but similar enough.
-It's at http://www.zathras.de/programming/sourcecode.htm#General/UKPrefsPanel -- General/UliKusterer
+It's at http://www.zathras.de/programming/sourcecode.htm#UKPrefsPanel -- UliKusterer

 ----